joshmarnold/frontend-interview-guide/README.md

 This repository consists of two main directories:

-1. `practice-problems`: This directory contains a collection of practice problems related to algorithms, data structures, and UI.
+1. `practice-problems`: This directory contains a collection of practice problems related to algorithms, data structures.
+For UI problems, I'd recommend checking out [greatfrontend.com/](https://www.greatfrontend.com/prepare/coding).
+For Algo problems, still use leetcode.com..
+I decided to implement them here for comments.

 2. `web-ui`: This directory houses the website for the Frontend Software Engineer Interview Guide.